ArtifactDB/takane/README.md

 For non-atomic columns, a placeholder column should be present in the CSV.
 This placeholder may be of any type as it will be ignored by readers.

+If row names are present, they should be present in the first column of the CSV as strings.
+All row names should be non-missing.

 <details>
 <summary>Example usage</summary>